Aswinpoudiapoureil/Prodigy_CS_01/README.md

 Introduction

 This project implements a Caesar Cipher in Python.
 The Caesar Cipher is a straightforward and widely recognized encryption method.
 It's a substitution cipher where each letter in the plaintext shifts a certain number of places up or down the alphabet.
-Despite its simplicity, the Caesar Cipher serves as an effective educational tool for grasping the fundamentals of encryption and cryptography.

 Features